 Directly to Someone versus Speaking Indirectly to Someone

-our ability to communicate more complicated then it needs to be."
+make communication more complicated then it needs to be.

 Knowing when and